WebexCC-SA/CLS-1402/docs/scenarios/helloRemoteAccess.md

 To get started lets make sure we can start a remote access session on your device.
 We first need to make sure the settings are properly set and you can start a remote access session from control hub.

-To do that follow the instructions from the [Enable Remote Access for your company via Control Hub](../guides.md#enable-remote-access) guide.
+Remote Access is already enabled on the org we are using, but for reference this is how you would activate the feature, by following [Enable Remote Access for your company via Control Hub](../guides.md#enable-remote-access) guide.

 Once that is done log into Control Hub, on the devices tab search for your device and click on it.
 You will land on the device's page in control hub where you have a lot of information and extensive control over the device.
 What interests us is the Remote Access feature in the support card as seen in the image below: